If wisdom teeth are unable to break through the gums they may cause pain and infection.

 Dr Kristian van Mourik has performed oral surgery for a number of Sydneysiders.
 He has the skills and experience required to solve a number of dental problems that your wisdom teeth can cause, such as:

 An impacted wisdom tooth can put pressure on neighbouring teeth and can cause pain which may radiate up to your ear and down your throat.

 Cyst formation is common around unerupted teeth.
 Cysts can displace a tooth and cause damage to bone, gums and teeth.

 Food can become trapped between your wisdom tooth and the neighbouring tooth and is difficult to remove.
 This can cause cavities in both teeth.

 One of the more common dental related issues, sometimes a wisdom tooth grows out of your gum sideways, so it rubs against the inside of your cheek and can cause an ulcer.

 If your wisdom teeth are infected, antibiotic treatment can help for treating the infection in the short term.
 However, the infection will most likely come back again.
 Sometimes these infections can become complicated and spread to your chest and heart.
 If you have other health problems, you’re more likely to experience complications from infected wisdom teeth.
 Oral surgery can be an excellent long term solution.

 A tooth which has come completely through the gums and is easy to keep clean may not cause trouble and will not need treating or extraction.
 To learn more about we we recommend to remove read our guide on do I need my wisdom teeth removed?

 When you’re young, your tooth roots aren’t fully formed and the surrounding bone is softer.
 This means you can expect faster healing and less postoperative discomfort.
 Contact Dr van Mourik if you would like to discuss an overview of the procedure and associated pricing.

-Dr van Mourik is an oral surgeon who performs wisdom tooth removal in private hospital’s under general anaesthetic or in his private rooms located in Lindfield under intravenous (IV) sedation and/or local anaesthetic.
+Dr van Mourik is an oral and maxillofacial surgeon who performs wisdom tooth removal in private hospital’s under general anaesthetic, or in his private rooms located in Lindfield under intravenous (IV) sedation and/or local anaesthetic.